CMC时空档案

 Return and Generational Legacy

 Following Mao's death and the Third Plenary Session of 1978, the policy was wound down and most sent-down youth were allowed to return to cities by the early 1980s.
 Many found they had missed the opportunity to receive a formal education and faced bleak employment prospects.
 This cohort — sometimes called China's "lost generation" — went on to play significant roles in the reform era.
-The experience shaped the pragmatic, market-oriented instincts of many who later became entrepreneurs, officials, and intellectuals during China's economic opening.
+The experience shaped the pragmatic and resilient instincts of many who later became entrepreneurs, officials, and intellectuals during China's economic opening.

 Last verified: